About the film

 From the writer/director:

-I have struggled with debilitating anxiety since my teens.
-Over the decades, I’ve turned down hundreds — possibly thousands — of invitations, preferring instead to stay home on my very safe, non-judgmental couch.
-My inability to overcome anxiety has done real damage to my career, my friendships and my general enjoyment of life.
+I have struggled with debilitating social anxiety since my teens.
+Over the decades, I’ve turned down hundreds — possibly thousands — of invitations, opting to stay home on my very safe, non-judgmental couch.
+Avoiding uncomfortable situations is my modus operandi.
+(I can’t even shop at Trader Joe’s lest the cashier ask me about my day or what I plan to do with a block of vegan feta cheese.)
+And while I make light of this issue, my inability to overcome anxiety has left me scarred with regret.

 -Robyn Okrant